 Native Plants - American Beachgrass: CZM; Blackgrass and Beach Plum: Alexey Zinovjev and Irina Kadis, Salicicola; Little Bluestem: Joseph A. Marcus, Lady Bird Johnson Wildflower Center (LBJWC); Sweet Goldenrod: Mrs. W.D.
 Bransford, LBJWC; Bearberry: G.A.
 Cooper, Smithsonian Institution; Lowbush Blueberry and Black Cherry: University of Connecticut Plant Database; Bayberry: NOAA Photo Library.

-Invasive Plants - All photos courtesy of Bugwood.com with specific acknowledgements: Common Buckthorn: Paul Wray, Iowa State University; Common Reed and Morrow's Honeysuckle: Leslie J. Mehrhoff, University of Connecticut; Japanese Honeysuckle: Chuck Bargeron, University of Georgia; Japanese Knotweed: Jan Samanek, State Phytosanitary Administration; Oriental Bittersweet: James R. Allison, Georgia Department of Natural Resources.
+Invasive Plants - All photos courtesy of Bugwood.org with specific acknowledgements: Common Buckthorn: Paul Wray, Iowa State University; Common Reed and Morrow's Honeysuckle: Leslie J. Mehrhoff, University of Connecticut; Japanese Honeysuckle: Chuck Bargeron, University of Georgia; Japanese Knotweed: Jan Samanek, State Phytosanitary Administration; Oriental Bittersweet: James R. Allison, Georgia Department of Natural Resources.

 Potentially Invasive - Rugosa Rose: Alexey Zinovjev and Irina Kadis, Salicicola.